 To develop a priority list of projects (or project phases) to be implemented within the four-year period of the current FY-2017 through FY-2020 TIP.
 The TIP includes a listing of projects, their limits, scope, cost and funding source.
 Projects in the TIP must be fiscally constrained, be consistent with the MTP and CMP, and be developed in consultation with the KYTC and other project sponsors including LFUCG and Lextran.
-The current TIP expires October 25, 2020 and remains in effect during FY-2019.
-The MPO amends or modifies the TIP as needed according to procedures outlined in the MPO Participation Plan (PP).
-Amendment actions during FY-2019 will initiate FAST Act Performance-based Planning and Programming procedures and require a description of the anticipated effect of the TIP toward achieving performance targets established in MTP.
+The MPO amends or modifies the TIP as needed according to procedures outlined in the MPO Participation Plan.

-- Staff will prepare, submit, publish, and distribute TIP modifications and amendments per procedures outlined in the MPO's PP. - During FY 2019, the FY 2017-2020 TIP will be reconciled with the final KYTC Six Year Highway Plan through amendment or modification.

-- All TIP amendments and modifications will be made publically available on the MPO website. - Staff will prepare an "Annual Listing of Obligated Projects" highway, transit and planning projects funded • with federal funds in accordance with federal regulations.
+- Staff will prepare, submit and publish TIP modifications and amendments per procedures outlined in the MPO's Participation Plan.
+This includes consulting with the requesting agency, facilitating any required public involvement activities, and initiating any necessary MPO committee actions.
+Amendment actions will be conducted in compliance with Performance-based Planning and Programming procedures and include a description of the anticipated effect of the TIP toward achieving performance targets established in the MTP. - During FY 2020, the FY 2017-2020 TIP will be reconciled with the final KYTC Six Year Highway Plan through amendment or modification. - All MPO TIP amendments and modifications will be forwarded to the KYTC, FHWA, and FTA for inclusion into the State Transportation Improvement Program (STIP). - All TIP amendments and modifications will be made publically available on the MPO website. - The MPO staff will place special emphasis on expediting and monitoring Lexington area-dedicated STP (or SLX) projects and funds. - Staff will prepare an "Annual Listing of Obligated Projects" highway, transit and planning projects funded with federal funds in accordance with federal regulations.

-A federally-compliant TIP and all administrative modifications and amendments as needed to program 0 federal funds as they become available.

-A stand-alone report of the "Annual Listing of Obligated Projects". > Completed by September 30 of the calendar year 2018.
+- o A federally-compliant TIP and all administrative modifications and amendments as needed to program federal funds as they become available. - o A stand-alone report of the "Annual Listing of Obligated Projects"